hyperledger/bevel/platforms/hyperledger-indy/scripts/indy-ledger-script/README.md

 ### Hyperledger Indy CLI Dockerfile

 Add the file to the respective directory.
 Go to that directory.
+To run the ledger transactions on the Docker Container
 ###### Steps to run
 1. Build the file